THINGS TO DO IN SEPTEMBER TO SIMPLIFY YOUR LIFE

 Take a look at your goals and assess whether you’re on target to meet them and whether they still sit right with you and your current life.

-Further reading: How to set goals and keep them
+Further reading: How to refresh your goals and why it matters

 7. Tick off your monthly checklist